 Vaccines against rotavirus

-There are two vaccines against rotavirus, and both are live attenuated vaccines.
-Both are given by mouth.
+There are two vaccines against rotavirus.
+Both are live attenuated vaccines and both are given by mouth.

 Rotarix contains a strain of virus that was initially isolated from a baby’s stool and then weakened in the laboratory.
 Rotarix should be given in two doses (each dose is one millilitre) four weeks apart.

 RotaTeq contains five different virus strains originally isolated from both human feces and bovine feces.
 These viruses are then weakened in laboratories to avoid giving rise to disease in children with normal functioning immune systems.
 This vaccine should be given in three doses at 2, 4 and 6 months of age.

 Both rotavirus vaccines have a higher protective effect against severe infections in countries with low infant mortality than in countries with high.
 In countries with the highest infant mortality, the protective effect against severe rotavirus infection is 40-60% after two years.
 In the countries of the world with the lowest infant mortality rates (including Sweden), the protective effect is instead 80-90%.

 A previous rotavirus vaccine, RotaShield, was shown to have a serious side effect in 1 in 10,000 children after its approval.
 Intussusception, a disease that can even occur without vaccination or known infection.
 This is when a section of the intestine folds into itself like a telescope, also known as invagination.
 It hurts and is dangerous (or fatal) if it is not remedied in hospital.
 Thankfully, there is usually an easy remedy.
 X-ray contrast agents are inserted through the buttocks of the child while they are being x-rayed.
 The X-ray contrast agent creates a pressure which pushes back the intestine and usually solves the problem without surgery.